apache/druid/docs/api-reference/sql-api.md

 Submits a SQL-based query in the JSON request body.
 Returns a JSON object with the query results and optional metadata for the results.
 You can also use this endpoint to query [metadata tables](../querying/sql-metadata-tables.md).

-Each query can be identified with the SQL context parameter `sqlQueryId`.
-The `sqlQueryId` can be set manually in the request payload with the `sqlQueryId` context parameter.
-If not set, Druid automatically generates a `sqlQueryId` and returns it in the response header.
-Note that the `sqlQueryId` is required to use the [cancel a query](#cancel-a-query) endpoint.
+Each query has an associated SQL query ID.
+You can set this ID manually using the SQL context parameter `sqlQueryId`.
+If not set, Druid automatically generates `sqlQueryId` and returns it in the response header for `X-Druid-SQL-Query-Id`.
+Note that you need the `sqlQueryId` to [cancel a query](#cancel-a-query) endpoint.

 #### URL